PROCESS

 —Albert Einstein

-The concept of two roads, and especially the High Road, was first developed by Barry Richmond while teaching system dynamics to his undergraduate class.
+The concept of two roads, and especially the High Road, was first developed by Barry Richmond (Dartmouth College) while teaching system dynamics to his undergraduate students.
 The concept was so memorable that one of his students years later asked me if I had a Powerpoint slide with the roads on it.